 It was my first Yoga/Barre class.
 I wore black leggings and a long sleeved light-weight hoodie.
 When I looked around the class, it was clear that I was overdressed.
 Way too many clothes.
 Too much coverup.

 Yet I quickly discovered that there are parts of me that have remained untouched through those miles.
-I also noticed that most of the women in the class are far younger than me.
+Most of the women in the class were far younger than me.
 Far bendier.
 Much less desert-impacted with their shorts and breezy gym shirts.

 Can I be honest with you?
 I wanted to give up.
 I needed water.
 Lots and lots of water.
-The fifth set of “just 8 more” felt like fire in my arms and rear end (how is that even possible to feel both at the same time?).
-I was staring in a mirror, standing next to the bendiest, youngest person in the room.
+The fifth set of “just 8 more” felt like fire was roaring in my arms and rear end (how is that even possible to feel both at the same time?).
+I was also staring in a mirror, standing next to the bendiest, youngest person in the room.

 But I kept on.